 The Attorney Services Division of the Supreme Court is comprised of the Office of Attorney Services and the Office of Bar Admissions.
 These two offices are charged with supporting the Court in the exercise of its constitutional responsibility to regulate the practice of law in Ohio.

 The Office of Attorney Services has many responsibilities, including registering attorneys each biennium, verifying attorneys' statuses and issuing certificates of good standing, administering the Lawyer to Lawyer Mentoring Program, and maintaining attorney and judge attorney registration and continuing legal education records.

-The Office of Bar Admissions of the Supreme Court oversees the admissions process, including the administration of the biannual Ohio Bar Examination, and supports the Board of Commissioners on Character and Fitness and the Board of Bar Examiners.
-The office also administers Court rules that govern the Uniform Bar Examination, practice pending admission, the Ohio Law Component, admission of military spouse attorneys, the limited practice of law by legal interns, the temporary certification of non-Ohio attorneys to work in legal aid, public defender, or law school clinic programs, and the limited practice of law by foreign legal consultants.
+The Office of Bar Admissions of the Supreme Court oversees the admissions process and supports the Board of Commissioners on Character and Fitness and the Board of Bar Examiners.
+The office also administers Court rules governing the Uniform Bar Examination, practice pending admission, the Ohio Law Component, admission of military spouse attorneys, the limited practice of law by legal interns, the temporary certification of non-Ohio attorneys to work in legal aid, public defender, or law school clinic programs, and the limited practice of law by foreign legal consultants.

-A total of \$2,471,382 was expended for the Attorney Services Division in fiscal year 2020.
-These moneys, which represent 23.1 percent of total fund expenditures, supported the Office of Attorney Services (\$1,031,749), the Office of Bar Admissions (\$1,290,851), the Commission on Certification of Attorneys as Specialists (\$1,682), the Commission on Professionalism (\$132,211), and the Board on the Unauthorized Practice of Law (\$8,736).
-Further, \$6,153 was expended on reimbursement of expenses related to investigation and prosecution of unauthorized-practice-of-law matters.
+A total of \$2,227,180 was expended for the Attorney Services Division in fiscal year 2021.
+These moneys, which represent 23.1% of total fund expenditures, supported the Office of Attorney Services (\$1,024,015); the Office of Bar Admissions (\$1,115,606); the Commission on Professionalism (\$66,598); and the Board on the Unauthorized Practice of Law (\$767).
+Further, \$20,194 was expended on reimbursement of expenses related to investigation and prosecution of unauthorized practice of law matters.
+The fund also supports the Commission on Certification of Attorneys as Specialists.
+However, in fiscal year 2021, the Commission did not expend any funds.